-- Continue to be effective by keeping our systems and internal processes under review. - Review timelines for responses, processes for licence issue, reviews, renewals, withdrawals or revocations. - Further coordinate processes with the IAA in our respective roles of issuing licences to airlines and review our information-sharing arrangements.
+- Continue to be effective by keeping our systems and internal processes under review. - Review timelines for responses, processes for licence issue, reviews, renewals, withdrawals or revocations. - Further coordinate processes with the IAA in our respective roles of issuing licences to airlines and review our information-sharing arrangements. - Explore how relevant groundhandling objectives could be most efficiently achieved at Irish airports within the scope of the existing legislative and regulatory frameworks.

-6. Financially Strong Travel Agents and Tour Operators
+Financially Strong Travel Agents and Tour Operators